Tucked among the quiet and misty peaks of the Great Smoky Mountains, it seems that any and every adventure can be found in this booming mountain town

 This is only the beginning of the wacky entertainment that lies within the wonderland that is Wonderworks.
-From space capsules to rock climbing and everything in between, Wonderworks turns imagination into reality.
+From space capsules to rock climbing and even their magic show, The Wonders of Magic, Wonderworks turns imagination into reality.
 Test your courage on the World’s Largest Indoor Ropes Course, or play against your family members in a laser tag match over a 10,000 square feet neon battlefield.
 When it comes to WonderWorks, anything is possible.

 7. Splash Country

 2700 Dollywood Parks Blvd, Pigeon Forge, TN 37863

 If you liked Dollywood, then you’ll love its neighbor: Splash Country.
 Voted Best New Waterpark in America by the World Waterpark Association, Splash Country combines backwoods fun with modern engineering to create a waterpark unmatched by any other.

 Whether you’re whipping through River Rush, Tennessee’s first and only water coaster, or drifting down the lazy river, Splash Country provides a unique experience found only in the Smokies.
 The park also provides convenient options, like the Time Saver Pass that allows guests to reserve their spot in line, or the new dining pass that takes care of all your meals for the water park season, your time is sure to be easy, fun, and carefree.